Grimsby Town Hall: History

+As the council's responsibilities grew it needed more office space than was available in the town hall.
+A new building called Municipal Buildings was built opposite the town hall, being completed in 1941.

+Stained glass windows, designed by G. King and Son, were installed in the council chamber in the town hall in 1955 and the police moved out of the building to a new police station in Victoria Street in September 1957.
+The police cells, located in the basement, were subsequently converted to create a series of local history exhibits entitled the "Time Trap Museum".

 Queen Elizabeth II, accompanied by the Duke of Edinburgh, visited the town hall and met with civic leaders on 12 July 1977.

-The town hall continued to serve as the headquarters of Great Grimsby County Borough Council for much of the 20th century and remained the local seat of government when Great Grimsby District Council was formed, with the same boundaries, in 1974.
-Following the abolition of Humberside County Council in 1996, it became the home of the new unitary authority, North East Lincolnshire Council, at that time.
+The town hall continued to serve as the meeting place of Great Grimsby County Borough Council for much of the 20th century and remained the local seat of government when Great Grimsby District Council was formed, with the same boundaries, in 1974.
+The town hall also continued to act as a judicial facility until the Combined Court Centre opened on a site opposite the town hall in 1988.
+Following the abolition of Humberside County Council in 1996, the town hall and municipal buildings opposite became the home of the new unitary authority, North East Lincolnshire Council, at that time.

 Works of art in the town hall include a portrait by George Jennison of King Edward VII.